NeikiDev/NeikiDev.github.io/tip-v2-build/docs/submission-policy.md

 - Files that contain or distrube illegal materials (videos, images, etc).
 - Files that actively leak personal information.
 - Submitting always the same or bulk uploads of XMRIG or other cryptocurrency mining malware is strictly prohibited.
+- Mass uploading files that are older than 3 years.
+- Uploading clean, digitally signed, and well-known Microsoft system files.

 ## Discouraged Submissions